 A typical hot water recirculating pump takes an average of 30 watts to run per hour which could add up if left on consistently.
 For a 100 watt solar panel, that would eat up 1/3 of its electricity output hour by hour.

 I would suggest making your pump as smart as possible to minimize energy consumption.

 You can check out my article on how to build an off grid water pump system for ideas about using pumps for off grid systems.

-My recommendation would be to purchase a programmable wifi outlet.
-You can control this outlet with your smartphone to turn it on and off and also set a timer.
+My recommendation is to purchase a programmable wifi outlet.
+You can control this outlet with your smartphone.

 Just plug into the outlet that you intend to plug the pump into and download the outlet app.
 Simple!